Research and Education in Computational Science and Engineering

-{ {\bf Cover Image:} The cover image illustrates Earth mantle convection, the planet-wide creeping flow of the Earth's mantle on time scales of millions of years.
-The computational mesh is generated from an icosahedron that is hierarchically refined 12 times to reach a global resolution of one km, resulting in a finite-element mesh with more than one trillion ($10^{12}$) degrees of freedom.
-Petascale class machines and highly efficient, parallel multigrid methods are required to solve the resulting equations in a timestepping procedure.
+{ {\bf Cover Image:} The cover image illustrates Earth mantle convection, the planetwide creeping flow of the Earth's mantle on time scales of millions of years.
+The computational mesh is generated from an icosahedron that is hierarchically refined 12 times to reach a global resolution of one kilometer, resulting in a finite-element mesh with more than one trillion ($10^{12}$) degrees of freedom.
+Petascale-class machines and highly efficient, parallel multigrid methods are required in order to solve the resulting equations in a timestepping procedure.
 The image first appeared in the 2014 DFG mathematics calendar (\url{http://www.dfg.de/sites/flipbook/dfg\_kalender\_2014/}) and is an outcome of the DFG project TerraNeo (PIs H.-P. Bunge, U. R\"ude, and B. Wohlmuth) in the Priority Programme 1648 {\em Software for Exascale Computing}.}